-William George Armstrong was born on the 26th of November 1810 in Newcastle-upon-Tyne.
-He was the son of a former treasurer of the Borough of Newcastle.
+William George Armstrong was born on the 26th of November 1810 in Newcastle-upon-Tyne, the second child and only son of William Armstrong (1778–1857), corn merchant and local politician, and Ann (formerly Potter).

 In 1845 Armstrong proposed to the Newcastle Corporation that the excess water pressure in the lower part of town could be used to power a specially-adapted Quayside crane (adapted by himself).
 Armstrong claimed that his hydraulic crane could unload ships faster and more cheaply than conventional cranes.
 The success of his crane led him to set up a business manufacturing cranes and hydraulic equipment.
 Armstrong was responsible for inventing the hydraulic accumulator.